-In addition to my legal background, I am also a rare disease patient and advocate.
-I dedicate much of my time to raising awareness about the challenges of diagnosis and treatment for those suffering from rare disorders.
-I am a legal member of the Hospital for Sick Children (SickKids) Research Ethics Board, serve on the Board of Directors for the Canadian Organization for Rare Disorders (CORD) and am a member of Rare Disease International (RDI)’s Working Group on Research.
-RDI represents the global rare disease patient community on board the NGO Committee for Rare Diseases, established under the Conference of NGOs, which has consultative status to the United Nations Economic and Social Council.
+My status as a rare disease patient, parent and advocate also informs my work.
+I dedicate much of my time to raising awareness about the many challenges faced by those who live with chronic illnesses and trying to find ways to help improve the lives of others.
+As part of my work in this space, I have joined the Hospital for Sick Children (SickKids) Research Ethics Board as a legal member, am a former member of the Board of Directors for the Canadian Organization for Rare Disorders (CORD) and the Government of Ontario’s Rare Disease Implementation Plan Steering Committee, a member of Rare Disease International’s (RDI) Working Group on Rare Disease Research (which represents the global rare disease patient community on the NGO Committee for Rare Diseases and has consultative status to the United Nations Economic and Social Council) and serve as member of the panel of experts for the European Union’s Rare2030 Project.

 Follow me on Twitter: @IStedman